igarci20jh/qb25-answers/week5/README.md

 coming from the father is higher than DMS coming from the mothers.
 This does match my plot.
 2. The relationship is significant because the p value is 2e-16 which means that 2e-16 is the chance that this difference is caused by random chance.

+3. The coefficient estimate was the same as the t-test.
+I would interpret the coefficient estimate for the intercept term as the starting point of the models prediction.

 # Step 3.1
 I chose the 2024-01-23 dataset.
 Specifically the english_education.csv.